crisweber2600/ideal-computing-machine/README.md

 Google Drive.
 It shares the same concurrency limits and retry behaviour as the Graph implementation and can optionally resolve shortcuts.

+A new `MultiDriveCoordinatorWorker` coordinates scanning of Google and Microsoft roots in parallel.
+It uses a work queue seeded with pairs of root paths and fans out workers based on the CPU count to maximise throughput.
+Aggregated file counts for both platforms are stored in memory for later processing or comparison.

 ## Prerequisites
 - .NET 9 SDK (install via `dotnet-install.sh` or from the official [download page](https://aka.ms/dotnet-download))
 - A Unix-like shell capable of running bash scripts